redmatter20/Cosmeratro/README.md

 Be sure to make a backup of your game files and saves before editing game files.
 *Editing Game files *May* disable achievements for steam.
 Although I'm not sure

+**DISCLAIMER** None of the art in this pack is my own.
+The Cosmere and the characters within are the property of Dragonsteel Entertainment.

 To install:
 1. Download the Textures.zip
 2. Extract the Textures.zip